-The vegetation composition and structure in the eastern half of the refuge significantly differs downstream from Gibraltar Rock in the western half.
+The vegetation composition and structure in the eastern half of the refuge significantly differs downstream from Gibraltar Rock.
 East of Gibraltar Rock, shallow underground bedrock and cliffs bordering the riparian area increase perennial flows and surface water.
-West of Gibraltar Rock, the river channel widens into a sandy, broad floodplain that persists to the western edge of the refuge at its interface with Lake Havasu.
+West of Gibraltar Rock, the underground bedrock is deeper, and the river channel widens into a sandy, broad floodplain that persists to the western edge of the refuge at its interface with Lake Havasu.